A Study of CD19/BCMA Chimeric Antigen Receptor T Cells Therapy for Patients With Refractory Sjogren’s Syndrome

 Detailed Description:

-Based on the current research progress, our center intends to conduct research on the safety and effectiveness of CD19/BCMA CAR-T cells in the treatment of refractory systemic lupus erythematosus.
+Based on the progress made so far, our center plans to study the safety and effectiveness of CD19/BCMA CAR-T cells in treating systemic lupus erythematosus that has not responded to other treatments.

 Study Design